Watch George Clooney Choose Between His Famous Friends in Who Would You Call? Game

 Some questions were easy for The Descendants star to answer.
 When asked if he'd rather take dance lessons from Jennifer Lopez or Ryan Gosling, Clooney was quick to pick Jenny from the Block.

-"Look, I know he was a teen dancer and stuff like that, but I've seen him dance as an older man.
-I think you need to go with J-Lo on this one," Clooney said.
+"See, here's the thing: Ryan, look, I know he was a teen dancer and stuff like that, but I've seen him dance as an older man.
+I think you gotta go with J-Lo on this one," Clooney said.
 "You guys agree, right?
-Besides my moves are much closer to J-Lo's than they are to Ryan's."
+Besides, my moves are much closer to J-Lo's than they are to Ryan's.
+Oh, I got it going on."

-Other questions required a bit more thought.
-When asked who he'd call to bail him out of jail—Julia Roberts or Julia Margulies—Clooney said, "Well, I'll tell you what: If it's bail, you gotta go for the richest woman."

-Watch the video to see Clooney answer other fun questions, including the following: